 - 350 g / 2¾ cups all-purpose flour

 - 1 teaspoon baking powder

 - 150 g / 10.5 Tbsp. unsalted butter

 - 250 g / 1¼ cups granulated sugar

 - 240 ml / 1 cup buttermilk

-- In a measuring jug add buttermilk, vanilla extract and 2 Tbsp. lemon juice, set aside.
+- In a measuring jug add buttermilk, vanilla extract, and 2 Tbsp. lemon juice and set aside.

 - In the bowl of your electric mixer with the paddle attachment (or with a hand mixer) cream butter, sugar and lemon zest until pale, light and fluffy (4-5 minutes).
 Add eggs, one at a time and beat well after adding each.

 - Add following and beat briefly between each addition and if necessary scrape down the batter from the bowl sides: half of flour mix, buttermilk mix and rest of flour mix.

 - Pour batter into prepared loaf pan, smooth the top with a spatula or the back of a spoon and bake for 55 to 65 minutes or until a toothpick inserted in the center comes out clean.
 Check after 45 minutes and if necessary cover with a sheet of aluminum foil to prevent from getting too dark.